New London, Texas

 New London is a city in Rusk County, Texas, United States.
-The population was 958 at the 2020 census.
+The population was 1,181 at the 2020 census.

-New London was originally known as just "London".
-Because Kimble County Texas had already established a US Post Office station named London, the town changed its name to "New London" in 1931.
+New London was originally known as just "London", but because Kimble County had already established a US Post Office station named London, the town changed its name to "New London" in 1931.

 History

-On March 18, 1937, the London School Explosion killed 294 people (most were children).
+On March 18, 1937, the London School Explosion killed 270 children and 24 adults.
 As a result of the disaster, Texas passed laws requiring natural gas to be mixed with a malodorant to provide early warning of any leak.
 Other states quickly followed.
-Eventually, the legal requirement for malodorant in natural gas became a legal requirement in the United States.
+Eventually, malodorant in natural gas became a legal requirement in the United States.